 Monsanto is also accused of ghostwriting editorials for scientists to advocate for the safety of glyphosate in newspapers and magazines and ghostwriting letters by supposed independent scientists that were submitted to regulatory agencies charged with reviewing the safety of glyphosate.

 Monsanto is also accused in the Roundup lawsuits of violating federal regulations by holding secret private meetings with EPA employees in an attempt to suppress any investigations into the toxicity or carcinogenicity of glyphosate.

 It is alleged that Roundup can cause cancer in individuals exposed to long-term use of Roundup.
-Specifically, non-Hodgkin lymphoma, leukemia, B-cell lymphoma and multiple myeloma.
-Those most at risk are farm workers and other individuals with high workplace exposure such as employees in nurseries or landscapers.
-Exposure to the glyphosate can be either direct (breathing it in while spraying) or indirect (drinking water or eating food contaminated with glyphosate).
+Specifically, non-Hodgkin lymphoma, leukemia, B-cell lymphoma, and multiple myeloma.
+Those most at risk are farmworkers and other individuals with high workplace exposure such as employees in nurseries or landscapers.
+Exposure to glyphosate can be either direct (breathing it in while spraying) or indirect (drinking water or eating food contaminated with glyphosate).

-The mass tort lawyers at Doyle APC provide free consultations, and if we are retained, you will not be charge any fees or costs unless we recover money on your behalf via a settlement or verdict.
+The lawyers at Doyle APC provide free consultations, and if we are retained, you will not be charged any fees or costs unless we recover money on your behalf via a settlement or verdict.
 Contact us today for a free consultation.
 You can call us at 1-800-736-9085 or fill out this confidential form.